-That might not be NASCAR-worthy acceleration, but going from 8 to 80 really ends up being one of the Great Wonders of the World.
+That might not be NASCAR-worthy acceleration, but going from 8 to 80 really ends up being one of the great Wonders of the World.
 Consider this: at 8 WCPM, Junior is totally consumed by the task of sounding out or recognizing each word, one by one.
 No one listening to him read aloud will be able to follow the story—including Junior himself.
 But by a year or so later, Junior will be reading 80 words per minute and understanding many phrases and sentences as he is reading them.
-A whole world opens up to Junior, by way of reading comprehension.
+A whole world will open up to Junior, by way of reading comprehension.

 How does fluency work this magic?
 Pulled apart, three key elements each play a huge role in that move to reading with comprehension: rate, accuracy, and prosody.

-Words must be read with sufficient accuracy, too: you can’t build the right meaning with too many wrong words.
-Together, rate and accuracy make up what LaBerge and Samuels (1974) called “automaticity.”
+Words must be read with sufficient accuracy, too; you can’t build the right meaning with too many wrong words.
+Together, rate and accuracy make up what David LaBerge and S. Jay Samuels called “automaticity.”
 For students with automatic enough word recognition, the mental processing resources required for decoding are minimized.
 This frees up attention so the reader can attend to meaning.

-So yes, WCPM is accelerating across the primary grades, through various numbers and benchmarks.
-But of course, this is NOT a speedway.
+So, yes, WCPM is accelerating across the primary grades, through various numbers and benchmarks.
+But of course, the process of learning to read is not a speedway.
 We don’t want kids accelerating just to go fast but get nowhere.
 Instead, there is a destination: reading with comprehension, in more and more challenging text.
 Fluency is not the end goal; fluency is the horsepower that takes kids to this exciting new world.
 It combines well-tuned rate, accuracy, and prosody.